 - Spouses of citizens: 2 years or less, or until their green card is approved

 - Athletes, entertainers, and artists: Time needed to complete the event

-- Victims of trafficking: 4 years, unless special circumstances are met
+- Victims of trafficking or crimes: 4 years, unless special circumstances are met

 The type of visa that a person applies for will only authorize that activity to be completed for the pre-approved length of time.
 Many of these visas can be extended if the proper information is provided, but a new visa must be applied for if something changes.
 For example, someone that comes for a limited time on a business visa cannot enroll in school and assume their business visa will apply as an academic visa.

 Visa Expiration Date vs. Length of Authorized Stay

 It is important to know that a visa may have an expiration date that does not indicate how long someone can remain in the United States on their visa.